 • Please bring a copy of your health care documents.

 • You will receive you rabies vaccinations in the fall.
 Please bring a copy of your provincial health care number.
-If you have already received a rabies vaccine, you will need documentation of that or a rabies serum titer.
+If you have already received a rabies vaccine, you will need documentation of vaccine or rabies serum titer.

 Laptop